-Please provide the judges with an understanding of your business's situation during the national and world events during the qualifying period.
-E.g. COVID-19, natural disasters (fire)
+Please provide the judges with an understanding of your business's situation resulting from national and world events during the qualifying period.
+E.g., COVID-19, natural disasters

-NOTE: These responses do not contribute to your overall score, but provides a clearer picture for judges to understand what you have been able to achieve.
-This is factual information only, please keep your responses relatively brief.
-We ask that you expand further in your written submission questions.
+NOTE: These responses do not contribute to your overall score but provide a clearer picture for judges to understand what you have been able to achieve.
+This is factual information only, allowing you to tell your business story in your written submission.

+Bullet points are recommended.
+These responses should be short and sharp, no more than 300 words required.

-- Q.1 Outline how many months in the second half of the qualifying period were you operational for? - Q.2 Describe what the business restrictions were to your business e.g. gatherings - Q.3 Describe the impact of travel restrictions to your business e.g. border closures - 1.
-Introduction (20 marks)
+Q.1 Outline how many months of the qualifying period (1 July 2021 - 30 June 2022) you were operational for.

-Please provide an overview of your tourism products, experiences and services including the nature and history of the business.
-How does your business demonstrate tourism excellence?
+Q.2 Describe what the restrictions were on your business e.g., gatherings.

+Q.3 Describe the impact of travel restrictions on your business e.g., border closures.

+1. Introduction (15 marks)

+A. Describe the nature and history of your tourism business as well as key features of your business plan.
+4 marks

-This is where you set the story of your product/experience/service and give the judge insight into the product/experience/service on offer.
-Take the judge on a journey of your business product/service; describe the visitor experience, where/how it began, how you have developed the product over time.
-A timeline is helpful here.
+Take the judge on a journey of your business product/service; how and when it began, where the business is located or services provided.

+How has the business developed over time?